Zefiryn/magento-dealers/README.md

 magento-dealers
 ===============

-Magento Dealers is a set of magento extensions provides functionality to create and manage dealers.
+Magento Dealers is a set of magento extensions that provide functionality to create and manage dealers.

 At current stage modules are in early developer phase and there is no guarantee of backwards compatibility.